jometzg/jmeter-post-requestverificationtoken/README.md

 ![Rejected request](/rejected-request.png)

-So what we need to do is to extract the token from the preceding page and then apply that token to the subsequent POST request.
+So what we need to do is to extract the __RequestVerificationToken from the preceding HTML page response and then apply that token to the subsequent POST request.

 ## The solution
 The solution is to add a POST request *CSS Selector Extractor* to the previous page (the one that generated the HTML form) and then put this value in a variable to then be later used in the next POST request: